 *Argentina and the United Kingdom both claim sovereignty over the Malvinas/Falkland Islands, which are contaminated with antipersonnel mines.

 Jordan and Nigeria should declare that they have obligations under Article 5 and request a new deadline to complete clearance.

 Twenty-eight States Parties have completed implementation of Article 5 since 1999.
 Algeria declared completion in February 2017.
 Mozambique, which had declared completion in 2015 but subsequently found previously unidentified antipersonnel mine contamination in 2016 and 2017, completed clearance in May 2017.

 The following States Parties to the Mine Ban Treaty were mine-affected when they joined the treaty, and have now completed all antipersonnel mine clearance on their territory:

 In addition, El Salvador completed antipersonnel mine clerarance in 1994 before the Mine Ban Treaty was adopted.
 Germany confirmed in 2013 that the suspicion of antipersonnel mine contamination at a former military training ground had been lifted.
-See notes on Jordan, Mozambique and Nigeria above.
+See notes on Jordan and Nigeria above.

 MINE RISK EDUCATION

 Risk education seeks to reduce the risk of injury by raising awareness and promoting behavioral change.
 Programs should take into account age, gender, social, cultural, and political factors.
 They should involve local stakeholders - especially those taking risks out of economic necessity - in developing alternatives to risk-taking behavior.